KAT-Advanced-Medical/KAM/docs/environmental/Chemical/04_symptoms_and_treatment.md

    Then treat residual wounds, burns, eye injuries as normal.
 ```

+{% hint style="info" %}
-> ATNAA mirrors atropine's profile (a heart-rate boost, up to 3 doses, applied to arms or legs) but is specifically the nerve-agent antidote.
+ATNAA mirrors atropine's profile (a heart-rate boost, up to 3 doses, applied to arms or legs) but is specifically the nerve-agent antidote.
 Keep both in a medic's kit — atropine for the chokers, ATNAA for the nerves.
+{% endhint %}

 ---